Keep Cool During Extreme HeatSeasonal Tips

-Brief periods of extreme heat are often a hallmark of a New England summer.
+Brief periods of extreme heat are often a hallmark of summer.
 While the urge to enjoy the brief hot weather is strong, a good dose of caution is paramount.
 This type of extreme heat calls for two essential actions – keeping cool and staying hydrated and these two steps will help you avoid serious and life-threatening medical emergencies including heat cramps, heat exhaustion, heat stroke and dehydration.

 Here’s how heat will affect you.
 The body primarily cools itself through perspiration with core temperatures remaining stable as long as fluid and salt are replenished.
 During times of extreme heat, our bodies work in overdrive to remain cool.
 Without taking steps to cool down, such as heading inside into air conditioning or replenishing fluids, our body’s automatic cooling system – sweating – will stop, which results in a potentially deadly medical emergency.
 These include:

 - Heat cramps.
 These are painful muscle spasms after strenuous activity; they can also be a sign of heat exhaustion.

 - Heat exhaustion.
 This occurs when the body becomes too hot.
 Thirst, weakness, fatigue, nausea, and profuse sweating serve as warnings.
 If treatment is delayed, heat exhaustion can advance to deadly heat stroke.

 - Heat stroke.
 Symptoms of this potentially lethal rise in body temperature include confusion, bizarre behaviors, a strong, rapid pulse, dry, flushed skin with no sweat, and headache or nausea.

 All of these symptoms are serious and if you see someone exhibiting any of them, take the following steps immediately:

 - Move the person to a cool, shady place.